day8/re-frame/docs/clojurescript.md

 At this point,  you know both syntax and standard evaluation.
 You have seen how to create data.
 And you've seen how to compute new data.

-Now, we need to understand some special cases.
+Now, we will understand the special cases.

 ---